About

 I research communication in groups of cooperative aerial robots, or fleets of drones.
 My Ph.D. subject is Efficient control of UAV fleet subject to heterogeneous communication constraints.

-More specifically, we aim at improving the co-habitation of different flows of information with contrasting Quality of Service (QoS) requirements in a group of flying robots (e.g. piloting data flow and video streaming flow).
+More specifically, we aim at improving the co-habitation of different information flows with contrasting Quality of Service (QoS) requirements in a group of flying robots (e.g. a flow of piloting data and a video stream).
 We focus our efforts towards the Wi-Fi technology for now, but other physical layers could be considered in the future.
 To investigate the open problems and challenges, we use both simulation and real-life experiments.

 My research interest include robotics (in particular multi-robot systems), ad-hoc networks and cyber-physical systems simulation.